MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/asset-capture-mobile.md

     ![Screenshot of the Assets tab in Dynamics 365 Remote Assist Mobile.](./media/08.01-assets-list.png "Screenshot of the Assets tab in Dynamics 365 Remote Assist Mobile")

 2. Once you have selected an asset, you'll see a list of previously captured photos or videos associated with that asset.
 You can select any of the captures to view photos or to playback videos.
-You can also delete the captures from this list view.
+You can also delete captures from this list view.
 To record a new capture, select the **Camera** tool near the bottom.

     ![Asset media list in Dynamics 365 Remote Assist Mobile.](./media/08.07-asset-media.png "Asset media list in Dynamics 365 Remote Assist Mobile")